Cuyahoga County Sheriff's Office: History

-The CCSD established a Use of Deadly Force Investigation Unit in 2015.
-One of the primary objectives of this unit is to provide a standard, comprehensive, neutral investigative response to use of deadly force incidents.
-This team, composed of specially trained Detectives, acts as an independent investigative unit that, when requested, investigates and reviews police use of deadly force incidents for requesting law enforcement entities.
-In 2015, the UDF team investigated 6 incidents.
+In 2015, the office established a Use of Deadly Force Investigation Unit to provide a standard, comprehensive, neutral investigative response to use of deadly force incidents.
+The unit, composed of specially-trained detectives, acts as an independent investigative unit that, when requested, investigates and reviews police use of deadly force incidents for requesting law enforcement entities.
+In 2015, the UDF team investigated six incidents.

-The jail suffered eight inmate deaths in 2018 culminating in the resignation of the head of the jail.
-His successor, Eric Ivey, was indicted in 2019 on charges of tampering with evidence to hide problems at the facility.
+In 2018, eight inmates died while in the county jail, culminating in the resignation of the head of the jail.
+In 2019, his successor, Eric Ivey, was indicted on charges of tampering with evidence to hide problems at the facility.
 In April 2019, five jailers were taken into custody by their own department on charges of turning off cameras, restraining and beating people, and other misconduct.

+In July 2023, Harold Pretel, who had been Deputy Chief for the Cleveland Division of Police, was approved as Sheriff by the Cuyahoga County Council after being appointed by County Executive Chris Ronayne.